Skip Navigation

 Tracing your family tree in Bedfordshire

 • The place to start enquiring about your family history is at home.
-Ask your family if they have any recollections that may be useful, such as full names of grandparents, dates and places of birth, marriage and death, occupations, where people lived.
+See what information you can gather from family members about your ancestors.
+This could include full and maiden names, dates and places of birth, marriage and death, occupations, places where they might have previously lived, organisations they may have been a part of.
 But remember that memories are not always reliable and this information cannot be taken as fact.

 Other useful sources we hold for family historians are shown below.
 Some are described in more detail on other sections of this site and some can also now be found online, so look out for the links provided.